microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/UpgradeGuide.md

 The rest of the changes are minimal.
 Check the [WhatsNew](/WhatsNew) page for more information.

+### Upgrading your VS solution from v3 to v4
+When upgrading your solution in Visual Studio from `Microsoft.Fast.Components.FluentUI` (v3.x) to `Microsoft.FluentUI.AspNetCore.Components` (v4.x)
+you might run into an issue where the Razor editor is not working properly anymore.
+You will see a lot of errors in your razor files and IntelliSense is not working.

+We found following 4 steps gets you to a working environment again:
+1. Close Visual Studio
+1. Delete `bin` and `obj` folders from all projects in your solution
+1. Remove the folder `X:\Users\<user>\.nuget\packages\microsoft.fast.components.fluentui` (where 'X' denotes the drive you store your user folder)
+1. Restart Visual Studio and rebuild you project

 ## Breaking changes v3.2.0

 ### The pre-v3.2 `FluentNavMenu` has been renamed to `FluentNavMenuTree`